 There are two ways to reach the summit: the Camel Path and Steps of Repentance.
 The Camel Path joins the Repentance Path at a place called the Elijah Hollow or the Seven Elders of Israel.
 From there final 750 steps lead to the summit.

-The Camel Path is 4.3 miles (7 km) long snake-like path.
+The Camel Path is a 4.3 mi (7 km) long snake-like path.
 Trekking the Camel Path up to the top takes about 2 and a half hours (up to 3 hours) on average.
 Local Bedouins offer camel rides for 250 EGP (15 USD) along the path.
 If you want, you take a camel ride up the mountain and almost to the peak of Mount Sinai.
 I am saying ‘almost’, as the camels can go to the Elijah Hollow and from there, there are still 750 steps to climb to the top.
 There are rest stops along the Camel Path where local bedouins sell water, hot drinks (tea, coffee, chocolate), snacks, and even blankets that are welcomed during cold night climbs.

 If you want to hike the Repentance Path, you need to take 3.750 steps to the top what takes 2 hours on average.
 Although the steps are faster, they are uneven, much steeper, seeking constant awareness and as such, they are more difficult to climb than the Camel way.
 The Repentance Steps date back to the 6th – the 7th century AD when a monk carved them out of the mountain.

-My Mount Sinai trip started from Dahab, a small town on the coast of the Sinai Peninsula.
+I have started the Mount Sinai trip from Dahab, a small town on the coast of the Sinai Peninsula in Egypt.
 I wanted to see a sunrise over the Dead Sea from the top of Mt Sinai and I took a bus tour from Dahab.

 The minibus left the town at 11 pm and reached St Catherine monastery 2 hours later.
 Around 1 am on a dark and cold night in late November my companions from the minibus and I started climbing Mt Sinai along the Camel Path with a local Jebeliya Bedouin guide.
 The Jebeliya Bedouins live, control and protect Mount of Sinai.
 Moses’ mountain is their home.